Skip to content

 9. Indirect Costs

 Unplanned downtime can lead to late orders if equipment cannot be returned to production in time.
-This can damage reputations and impact revenues.
+This can damage reputation and impact revenues.
 Persistent non-delivery or late delivery of orders can have the knock-on effect that key customers lose confidence in the organization and may go to other suppliers or demand discounts/ raise penalties which can cost the organization millions.

 10. Repeat Issues